-FWD, we define Conduct Risk as losses arising or adverse consequences due to conducting insurance business in a way that does not ensure the fair treatment of customers, fair outcomes, or results in harm to customers.
+At FWD, we define Conduct Risk as losses arising or adverse consequences due to conducting insurance business in a way that does not ensure the fair treatment of customers, fair outcomes, or results in harm to customers.

-Managing Conduct Risk is an important backbone to our culture and customer experience as it helps us identify and manage risks that could jeopardize delivering fair outcomes for our customers.
+Managing Conduct Risk is an important backbone to our culture and customer experience as it helps us identify and manage risks that could jeopardise delivering fair outcomes for our customers.

-We all have a responsibility to manage conduct risk as we all create and influence and make decisions to ensure the fair treatment of our customers throughout the customer's journey.
+We all have a responsibility to manage conduct risk as we all create, influence and make decisions to ensure the fair treatment of our customers throughout their journey with us.